Bencollins18/Bencollins18.github.io/index.md

 # Hi, I’m Benjamin Collins 👋

-Welcome to my personal website.
-I’m an Engineering student in ORIE at Cornell and will be working at Millennium Management as a software engineer upon graduation!
+I’m an Engineering student at Cornell studying Operations Research and Engineering.
+Upon Graduation, I will be working full time at Millennium Management as an engineering analyst.